What to See & Do in Mississauga?

 Mississauga & Brampton are key suburbs in the Greater Toronto Area (the “GTA”) with one of Canada’s largest concentrations of head offices, as well as major manufacturing, warehousing and logistics.

-It is also home to Toronto’s Pearson International Airport, Canada’s busiest.
-Large-scale and leading edge industries located in Brampton, and head offices began to flock to Mississauga, both benefiting from their abundance of development land and their proximity to Pearson International Airport.
-In the nearby rural areas are communities like Bolton, Caledon that are part of Peel Region (and adjacent Orangeville).
+Mississauga (and the Malton area, which used to be in Etobicoke) is home to Toronto’s Pearson International Airport, Canada’s busiest airport.
+Large-scale and leading edge industries began locating in Brampton, just to the north.
+And, many head offices began to flock to Mississauga, just est of the airport.
+The area benefitted from their abundance of development land and their proximity to Pearson International Airport.
+In the nearby rural areas are communities like Bolton, Caledon that are part of Peel Region (and adjacent Orangeville), as well as communities in the nearby York Region north of Toronto.